 Regulation 11

-Publication and review of the Environmental Plans / [Alt.
-Publication, notification, and review of the Application]
+Publication, notification, and review of the Application

-1. The Secretary-General shall, within 7 Days after determining that an application for the approval of a Plan of Work is ready to progress pursuant to regulation 10, consult with all States and Stakeholders in accordance with regulation 93bis on the application.
+1. The Secretary-General shall, within 7 Days after determining that an application for the approval of a Plan of Work is ready to progress pursuant to regulation 10, [taking into account the confidentiality of the data, place the Environmental Plans and all non-confidential parts of Test Mining Report, if applicable submitted, including any supporting material on the Authority’s website for a period of consideration of an application by the Authority, and]consult with all States and Stakeholders in accordance with regulation 93ter on the application[, Environmental Plans and the non-confidential parts of all other documents accompanying the application pursuant to regulation 7].

-1.bis The Secretary-General shall request the Commission to provide its comments on the [application,] Environmental Plans and the [non-confidential parts of the Test Mining Report] [all other documents accompanying the application pursuant to Regulation 7] within the consultation period set under 93bis.
-Based on the assessment of the Commission, if necessary, the Secretary-General shall establish an independent review team, making use of the roster of competent independent experts, if any, to provide comments to the Commission on the [application,] Environmental Plans [and the non confidential parts of all other accompanying documents] [within] / [X Days before the end of] the consultation period.

-2. The applicant shall consider the comments provided pursuant to paragraph 1 when fulfilling the requirement at regulation 93bis, paragraph 9.
-The applicant shall submit any revised documentation and the written response to consultation as required by regulation 93bis, paragraph 9 to the Secretary-General within a period of 60 Days following the close of the comment period or such longer period as determined by the Secretary-General following a request by the applicant.
-The Secretary-General may extend this time period, upon a reasonable request by the applicant to revise the plans or responses.
-Notice of the extension of the period shall be posted on the Authority’s website.
+2. The Applicant shall consider the comments provided pursuant to paragraph 1 when fulfilling the requirement at regulation 93ter, paragraph 9.
+The Applicant shall submit any revised documentation and the written response to consultation as required by regulation 93ter, paragraph 9 to the Secretary-General [Alt.
+1 within a period of 60 Days following the close of the comment period or such longer period as determined by the Secretary-General following a request by the Applicant.
+The Secretary-General may extend this time period [for a further 30 Days], upon a reasonable request by the Applicant to revise the plans or responses.
+Notice of the extension of the period shall be posted on the Authority’s website] [Alt.
+2 in a timely manner].

-2. bis The Secretary-General shall provide the Environmental Plans, and the non-confidential parts of the Test Mining study, if applicable, and comments submitted pursuant to paragraph 1(a), together with any responses by the applicant provided pursuant to paragraph 2bis, and any other relevant additional information to the Commission and request the Commission to provide its comments on the [Environmental Plans and the non-confidential parts of the Test Mining Study], if applicable, [within 90 Days].
+2. bis The Secretary-General shall provide the [application,] Environmental Plans, and the non-confidential parts of the Test Mining Report, if applicable, and comments submitted pursuant to paragraph 1, together with any responses by the Applicant provided pursuant to paragraph 2, and any other relevant additional information to the Commission and request the Commission to provide its comments on the[m], if applicable, [in a timely manner].

-3. The Commission shall, as part of its examination of an application under regulation 12 and assessment of applicants under regulation 13, examine the Environmental Plans and the non-confidential parts of the Test Mining study, if applicable, the comments submitted under paragraph 1(a) [and 1.bis], taking into account the consultation submissions received under regulation 93bis, the applicant or Contractor’s written response prepared under regulation 93bis, paragraph 9, together with any revisions and responses provided by the applicant under paragraph 2bis, and any additional information provided by the Secretary-General under paragraph 2, and shall provide its comments to the Secretary-General.
+3. The Commission shall, as part of its examination of an application under regulation 12 and assessment of Applicants under regulation 13, examine the [application,] Environmental Plans and the non-confidential parts of the Test Mining Report, if applicable, [and] the comments submitted under paragraph 1, taking into account the consultation submissions received under regulation 93ter, the Applicant’s written response prepared under regulation 93ter, paragraph 9, together with any revisions and responses provided by the Applicant under paragraph 2, and any additional information provided by the Secretary-General under paragraph 2bis, and shall provide its comments to the Secretary-General.

-3.quat.
-The Secretary-General shall, within 7 Days after receiving comments from the Commission, provide such comments to the applicant and publish them on the Website of the Authority.
+3.bis The Secretary-General shall, within 7 Days after receiving comments from the Commission, provide such comments to the Applicant and publish them on the Website of the Authority.

-3.quin.
-The applicant shall consider the comments provided pursuant to paragraph 3 and shallrevise the Environmental Plans or provide responses in reply to the substantive comments, and shall submit any revised plans or responses to the Secretary-General within a period of 60 Days after receipt of comments from the Secretary-General.
-The Secretary-General may extend this time period, upon a reasonable request by the applicant to revise the plans or responses.
-Notice of the extension of the period shall be posted on the Authority’s website.
+3.ter The Applicant shall consider the comments provided pursuant to paragraph 3 and shall[, where required by the Commission,] revise the [application,] Environmental Plans [and all other accompanying documents] or provide responses in reply to the substantive comments, and shall submit any revisions or responses to the Secretary-General [Alt.
+1 within a period of 60 Days after receipt of comments from the Secretary-General.
+The Secretary-General may extend this time period [for a further 30 Days], upon a reasonable request by the Applicant to revise the plans or responses.
+Notice of the extension of the period shall be posted on the Authority’s website] [Alt.
+2 in a timely manner].